fullmetalbrackets/blog/src/pages/blog/how-to-run-filebrowser-in-docker.md

 ---
 layout: "../../layouts/BlogPost.astro"
-title: "How to run self-hosted File Browser in Docker"
+title: "How to run self-hosted FileBrowser in Docker"
-description: "File Browser is a self-hosted file manager for a specified directory in a Linux machine that lets you upload, download, move, copy, create, delete, rename, and edit your files in a nice web interface through your browser.
+description: "FileBrowser is a self-hosted file manager for a specified directory in a Linux machine that lets you upload, download, move, copy, create, delete, rename, and edit your files in a nice web interface through your browser.
 Here's a quick guide to setting it up in Docker."
 pubDate: "November 4, 2022"
 tags:
   - Self-Hosting
-  - File Browser
+  - FileBrowser
   - Docker
   - Linux
 ---